Stephen Kalong Ningkan: Opposition to national language policy

-On February 1966, Tunku Abdul Rahman visited Kapit and persudaded the Iban population there to accept the Malay language as the medium of communication.
+In February 1966, Tunku Abdul Rahman visited Kapit and persudaded the Iban population there to accept the Malay language as the medium of communication.
 He also stressed that there is not much difference between the Malay language and the Iban language.
 In the 1966 presidential address to the UMNO party, Tunku Abdul Rahman stated the need for the Malay language as a unifying language of the federation and asserted that "the target date to make the national language as the official language of Sarawak had been agreed upon".

 However, Ningkan opposed the National Language and Education policies.
 He suggested to the Malaysian federal government that the introduction of the Malay language should be deferred from 1967 to 1973, which is a grace period of 10 years after the formation of Malaysia.
 Stephen Kalong Ningkan also mentioned that Sarawak had a grace period of 10 years after the formation of Malaysia to decide whether to adopt the Malay language as the official language of Sarawak.
 Tunku Abdul Rahman, then mentioned that Ningkan had a "hidden motive" although "90 percent of the Dayaks can speak this language (Malay) and less than 1 percent has a good knowledge of the English language."
 Tunku also stated that the Dayaks who wanted English as the permanent official language were influenced by the "British imperialists to separate Dayaks and Ibans from the Malay" and "Malaysia should not become a bastard nation" by adopting English as the official language.